 Let’s say the cost of your roof replacement is $8,000.
 So, how will this expense be deducted from your annual taxes?
 Using a 10-year model, the total cost of your new roof will be divided by 10 years.
 This means that you’ll be able to deduct the expense over a period of 10 years – claiming $800 each financial year for the next 10 years.
 Here, we used a 10-year model.
 In the same way, you can use other models in keeping with the useful life of the new installed roof.

-All the information we shared above in connection with roof replacement tax deductions are general guidelines as per our work experience as a roofing contractor in and near Lakeland.
+All the information we shared above in connection with roof replacement tax deductions are general guidelines as per our work experience as a roofing company in and near Lakeland.
 We are not enrolled agents or tax accountants.
 For accurate and up to date information on your roof replacement tax deductions, you should seek the expert consultation of a certified accountant.

 Need Roof Replacement?